Rainwater tanks are available from Council while stocks last

 There are two methods of payment for Upper Hutt City Council:

 - Pay CASH or EFTPOS at the cashier counter in the Council offices located at 838 Fergusson Drive, between 8am–5pm weekdays and collect the tank from there.

 - If you work outside Upper Hutt e.g. Wellington you can pay direct to our bank account ANZ 01-0771-0018890-03, put your surname and the code 4807502 as references on the transaction and then ring us the next day to ensure the money is cleared so we can have your phone number and arrange a pick up time for you to collect the tank after hours or you could collect from our cashier office 8am–5pm weekdays or alternately normal hours at Central Library.
 Central Library is open weekdays 10am–7pm, and on weekends from 10am–4pm.
 Please always check with our Customer Services team that there are tanks available before making your payment by contacting (04) 527-2169.

-Where possible council may be able to assist with delivery of the tanks for Upper Hutt customers who are public transport users and are unable to put a tank on a bus, train etc or customers who are house bound (elderly or serious health issues).
+Where possible council may be able to assist with delivery of the tanks for Upper Hutt customers who are public transport users and are unable to put a tank on a bus, train etc. or customers who are house bound (elderly or serious health issues).
 This service however, works around council staff work schedules and goodwill of council staff.